metanull-operator/Discordata/README.md

 Two environment variables are required to be exported to Discordata in order to run:

-- `QUADRATA_WEBHOOK_SECRET` - A shared secret for secure
+- `WEBHOOK_SECRET` - A shared secret for secure
-  communication with Quadrata.
-Provided by Quadrata.
+  communication with the KYC provider.
+Provided by the KYC provider.
 - `DISCORD_WEBHOOK_URL` - The URL for the Discord webhook to be used to send messages to Discord.
 This can be provided by the administrators of the Discord server.